 On 10 October 2013, Sachin Tendulkar announced his retirement from all forms of cricket after a two-test match against the West Indies in November.
 The BCCI had arranged two farewell matches to be played at Kolkata and Mumbai.
 He scored 74 runs in his last test innings against West Indies and fell short of 79 runs to complete 16,000 runs in test cricket.
-The cricket association of Mumbai and Bengal had organized events to mark his retirement from the sport.
+The cricket association of Mumbai and Bengal had organised events to mark his retirement from the sport.
 Various politicians and international celebrities were present to witness the last inning of the master blaster.

 Legacy of Sachin Tendulkar

 Sachin Tendulkar was the perfect vehicle for heroism in new India.
 He had inspired many future cricket players such as Virat Kohli and MS Dhoni to pursue their careers in cricket.
-His career in test cricket started in 1989 when he was just 16 years olds and really expanded in the 1990s.
+His career in test cricket started in 1989 when he was just 16 years olds and expanded in the 1990s.
 He was the poster boy who helped the Indian cricket team to be recognized by the world.
 Sachin Tendulkar is the first and the only batsman to score 100 international centuries.
 He was the first batsman to excel in all three formats of the game.
 He finished his career as the highest run-scorer in the history of test match cricket.